-The longitudinal energy spread at the exit of the MUSASHI trap is consistent for both $V_f = 1.5$ V and $V_f = 20$ V. At the entrance of the double cusp trap, the longitudinal energy spread is broader for $V_f = 20$ V. This can be qualitatively explained by the fact that the transport condition deviates from adiabatic condition as $\overline{p}$ s travel faster.
-In other words, $\overline{p}$ s are not slow enough compared to the change of magnetic field strength along their trajectories and the longitudinal energy spread does not conserve.
-With $V_f = 1.5$ V, the energy spread of $0.23 \pm 0.02$ eV is about two orders of magnitude smaller than 15 eV, obtained by using our previous transport scheme in 2012 [12].
-The energy spread at the double cusp trap entrance for $V_f = 1.5$ V is smaller than the value at the MUSASHI trap exit, which can be explained by the loss of fast particles during catching, mainly
+The longitudinal energy spread at the exit of the MUSASHI trap is consistent for both $V_f = 1.5$ V and $V_f = 20$ V. At the entrance of the double cusp trap, the longitudinal energy spread is broader for $V_f = 20$ V. This can be qualitatively explained by the fact that the transport condition deviates from adiabatic condition as \overline{p} s travel faster.
+In other words, \overline{p} s are not slow enough compared to the change of magnetic field strength along their trajectories and the longitudinal energy spread does not conserve.
+With $V_f = 1.5$ V, the energy spread of 0.23 ± 0.02 eV is about two orders of magnitude smaller than 15 eV, obtained by using our previous transport scheme in 2012 [12].
+The energy spread at the double cusp trap entrance for $V_f = 1.5$ V is smaller than the value at the MUSASHI trap exit, which can be explained by the loss of fast particles during catching, mainly those which have a shorter travelling time in the double cusp trap.
+The number of trapped \overline{p} s per 3 AD shots is typically 6×10^5 out of 2×10^6 confined in the MUSASHI trap.
+Considering the radius and bunch length of the antiproton cloud, the time constant of the relaxation between transverse and longitudinal momentum due to collisions is much longer than the time of flight of antiprotons.

 Figure 7.
-Longitudinal energy distributions of the $\overline{p}$ s at the exit of the MUSASHI trap (a) and at the entrance of the double cusp trap (b), for two different float voltages $V_f$ .
+Longitudinal energy distributions of the $\overline{p}s$ at the exit of the MUSASHI trap (a) and at the entrance of the double cusp trap (b), for two different float voltages V_f .
 The curves are fits using (3.1).
+The axial magnetic field strength is 0.3 T and 0.6 T, respectively.

-Initial Energy spread $\sigma$ [eV]
+Initial Energy spread σ [eV]

 float voltage at the exit at the entrance of

-$V_f$ [V] of the MUSASHI trap the double cusp trap
+V_f [V] of the MUSASHI trap the double cusp trap

-1.5 $0.45 \pm 0.08$ $0.23 \pm 0.02$
+1.5 0.45 ± 0.08 0.23 ± 0.02

-20 $0.6 \pm 0.1$ $3.4 \pm 0.8$
+20 0.6 ± 0.1 3.4 ± 0.8

 Table 2.
-Longitudinal energy spread expressed as the standard deviation $\sigma$ in (3.1).
+Longitudinal energy spread expressed as the standard deviation σ in (3.1).